 - 2 red onions cut into quarters

-- 1 red chili or a jalapeño
+- 1 red chili pepper or a jalapeño

-- 250 g of cherry tomatoes on the vine
+- 250 g of vine cherry tomatoes

 - 6-8 sprigs of fresh thyme